Templates

 select 'Chart in a row', '{#chart}' as 'Chart';

-Template for parameter form
+Template for Parameter Form

 The variables available are listed below.
 Replace NAME with the parameter name.